bbc/gel/src/components/buttons-and-ctas.md

 Button and CTA design differs somewhat between BBC sites and products.
 However, there are basic principles you should follow.

 1. **Be consistent:** All of your buttons should share the same basic design, and so should all of your CTAs.
-Be consistent with color, font size and weight, and padding.
+Be consistent with colour, font size and weight, and padding.
 2. **Differentiate buttons and links:** It is recommended your CTAs are visually distinct from your `<button>`s: form should follow function.
 A common approach is to give all `<button>`s a background colour, but make CTAs 'ghosts' (with a transparent background but a surrounding border).
 3. **Give affordance:** Make sure your buttons and CTAs invite the user to click them.
 Use the site's established link color, if not just inherited; include clear hover and focus styles (see below); use imperative language.